Greinke 1st CG since ’17, Correa 2 HRs, Astros rout Jays

 Randal Grichuk homered for Toronto, which absorbed its largest margin of defeat since a 20-6 loss at Yankee Stadium last Sept.
 15.

 Toronto starter Hyun Jin Ryu (5-3) allowed seven runs on seven hits and three walks in 5 2/3 innings.
-He struggled after retiring his first seven batters finished with more walks than strikeouts for the first time since April 2, 2018.
+He struggled after retiring his first seven batters, finishing with more walks than strikeouts for the first time since April 2, 2018.
 Ryu fanned a season low of just one against the Astros.

 The Blue Jays’ bullpen hit another rough patch, as Carl Edwards Jr. allowed Díaz’s homer in the seventh and Tyler Chatwood allowed hits to all six batters he faced in the eighth.